India men's national under-21 field hockey team

 The India men's national under-21 field hockey team represents India in men's under-21 field hockey competitions.
 It is governed by Hockey India, the governing body for field hockey in India.
-They are one of the most successful junior field hockey team in the world having won the World Cup twice and Asia Cup five times.
+They are one of the most successful junior field hockey teams in the world, having won the World Cup twice and Asia Cup six times.
+India are the reigning World Cup bronze medallists and the Asian Champions, holding the title since 2015.
+The team is currently ranked 4th in the world and 1st in Asia.